infoLab204/tw_autoencoder/README.md

 ## Loading the scripts
-copy the following Python and R scripts from its GitHub repository
+Copy the following Python and R scripts from its GitHub repository
 * Python scripts
     * __load_data.py__  : loading data set, such as MNIST, Fashion-MNIST, SVHN and CIRAR10
     * __stacked.py__ : learning stacked autoencoder model